matiasngf/creative-dev-challenge/docs/shader-standard-materials.md

 Because we are creating different compile functions, we want to tell Three.Js that each material shader is different and should be compiled separately.

-We can do this by creating a random id and assigning it to the `customProgramCacheKey` function.
+We can do this by assigning a random id to the `customProgramCacheKey` function.

 ```tsx
 const randomId = Math.random().toString(36).substring(7)